gg-ed/gg-ed.github.io/pages/research.md

 <b>Optimization of Fork-join Queues under the Pipeline Queues Paradigm.</b> The initial P-Queues framework introduced by Chaithanya and I in the first paper above, does not trivially extend to fork-join systems; this paper seeks to do just that.
 This is joint work with Chaithanya BANDI, Minglong ZHOU, and also Xinshang WANG at Alibaba.

-#### Interface between Machine Learning and Operations Research

-<b>Decision-driven Regularization.</b> In this work, we study the setting of joint prediction and optimization problems.
-Specifically, we introduce a novel concept of a decision-driven regularizer, and are able to prove that our framework generalizes key models in the literature.
-This is joint work with my collaborator Qinshen TANG and my student Yangge XIAO.
-We hope to make our manuscript public by April 2020.
-We also intend to follow up with a more practice-based paper on the topic.

 #### Other Projects

 <b>Water Management and Dispatch from a Robust Perspective.</b> The control of water around a water network in the city needs to be optimized, in order to minimize flooding and meet uncertain demand.
 This project was completed during my stint at the Government Technology Agency in Singapore.
 It is joint work with my ex-colleagues, Chii Yeh CHIN and Kai Wei TAN, and Ashley NG from the Public Utilities Board.
 [A Medium article is written on this here.](https://medium.com/dsaid-govtech/using-robust-optimization-and-mixed-integer-programming-to-manage-singapores-water-resources-a0b899afe601)

-<b>Jurong Port - Workforce Planning and Scheduling.</b> This project is a collaboration with Jurong Port.

 <!-- Note: this is how to write a comment in HTML.
 Everything in here won't show up on your webpage.-->